For Entering Students

 Advisor Assignments in the Doctoral Program PsyD in Clinical Psychology <back to top>

-Advisors are assigned to incoming students by Dr. Alan Beck, Dean of the Doctoral Program.
+Advisors are assigned to incoming students.
 Once assigned, the advisor contacts each entering student by telephone or MSPP email.

 If you have requested a specific faculty member as advisor we will try to honor that request, depending on the faculty member’s advising space availability.
 Should a student need to change advisor, he or she may request such change for their second year at MSPP.